Implementation Guide

 Overview

-1. Request a bridge_token token from your backend
+1. Request a bridge_token value from your backend.

-2. On your backend server request bridge token from the Truv's API
+2. On your backend server, create a user and request a bridge token from Truv's API.

-4. A user successfully connects their account and a public_token is generated.
-Bridge hands off the public_token client-side via the onSuccess callback.
+4. When a user successfully connects their account, it generates a public_token.
+Truv Bridge hands off the public_token to the client through the onSuccess callback.

-6. Exchange a temporary public_token for a permanent access_token.
+6. Exchange the temporary public_token for a permanent link_id.

 7. Make an API request to Truv to get the data.